Let’s Talk Mortgages

 Most institutions offer a pre-approved mortgage that tells you in advance the amount of mortgage you are approved to borrow.
 This calculation is based on your income, down payment, and any debts you currently have.
 It can also hold a current mortgage rate for up to 120 days while you look for a home.

 In summary, remember that more important than qualifying within the guidelines of an institution, is your sense of comfort with the monthly payments.
-Do a detailed family budget to ensure that what you want to pay is in line with what the system allows.
+Do a detailed family budget to ensure what you want to pay, and with that we can confirm if it is inline with what the system allows.

 Example: Pre-Approved Mortgage